Syonet/model/README.md

 Patch one or more elements and return a promise for it.
 Triggers a `PATCH` request and saves the result to the PouchDB cache.
 If this method is invoked in an collection, then it's mandatory to make a batch operation, using `data` as an array.

-If the request fails with HTTP code `0`, then this request will be stored to be triggered when the user/server is back online.
+If the HTTP request fails with code `0`, then the cached data will be extended with the elements passed.

 Example: